Windsor Mayor's Arts Awards

 A brief description (maximum 250 words) highlighting the contribution you believe the candidate (nominee) has made to the arts and the arts community in the City of Windsor

-Please provide 3 copies of Support documents, which could include:
+Please provide 1 electronic copy of Support documents, which could include:

-- A list of accomplishments, awards or recognition relevant to the nomination
+- List of accomplishments, awards or recognition relevant to the nomination

-- A list of published works and/or performance appearances
+- List of published works and/or performance appearances

-- A sample of the nominee's commitment of time and energy to an organization
+- Sample of the nominee's commitment of time and energy to an organization

-- A sample of the nominee's work (photocopies - please do not send originals)
+- Sample of the nominee's work (photocopies - please do not send originals)

 - Other relevant materials that would support the success of the application

-* Please note that support documents should not be more than a maximum of 5 pages in total.
+Please note that support documents should not be more than a maximum of 5 pages/attachments in total.

 Choosing Award Recipients

-Nominations for the Mayor's Arts Awards will be juried by a panel of three judges consisting of:
+Nominations for the Windsor Mayor's Arts Awards will be juried by a panel of three judges that may include:

-A member of the University of Windsor and/or St. Clair College
+Member of the University of Windsor and / or St. Clair College.

-Administrative support will be provided by the Cultural Affairs department.
+Administrative support will be provided by the Culture & Events division.
 The recommendations made by the panel will be delivered to the Mayor for endorsement prior to the awards ceremony.

 Submitting your Nomination Form